jfjutras07/Predictive-Analytics/IBM_Deep_Learning_Project/README.md

 # IBM ML Course - Deep Learning Project : Building Energy Efficiency Prediction: Modeling Heating and Cooling Loads

-This repository contains my final project for the **Deep Learning** module of the **IBM Machine Learning Professional Certificate (Coursera)**.
+This file contains my final project for the **Deep Learning** module of the **IBM Machine Learning Professional Certificate (Coursera)**.
 The project analyzes the **Energy Efficiency Dataset** from the **UCI Machine Learning Repository** to predict **heating and cooling loads** based on building architectural features.
 The insights aim to help architects, engineers, and municipal decision-makers design or retrofit buildings for better energy efficiency.

 ---